Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 \subsubsection{Notation}

 For a random variable $\bm{x}$ (written boldface italic), we denote a realization as $x$ (lightface italic), the probability density function (PDF) as $f_\r{x}(x)$, and the expected value as $\EV{\r x}$.
-We use the imaginary unit $j$ with $j^2 = -1$ and the Euler number $e$.
-Random vectors occur only briefly in \Cref{sec:Ambient} and are denoted like $\vec{\r x}$.
+We use the Rice distribution (or Rician) $\r b \sim \mathrm{Rice}(a,s)$ with $f_\r{b}(b) = \f{b}{s^2} \exp(-\f{b^2 + a^2}{2 s^2}) I_0(\f{ab}{s^2})$, $b \geq 0$, \cite[Eq.~(3.35)]{Goldsmith2005} and the modified Bessel function of the first kind $I_0(x)$.
+We use the imaginary unit $j$ and Euler number $e$.
+Random vectors occur briefly in \Cref{sec:Ambient} and are denoted like $\vec{\r x}$.
 Matrices do not occur.
 All information quantities are in unit bit unless explicitly stated otherwise.
-We refer to modulation schemes in the style 2-PSK and 4-PSK instead of BPSK and QPSK.
+We refer to modulation schemes in the style 2-PSK, 4-PSK (not BPSK, QPSK).